Quick Access to Content

 Are there really any differences between flannel and plaid?

 Again, since flannel is the fabric/material that the plaid is made of, there can be non-plaid flannel or a non-flannel plaid patterns.
 The most important thing to remember is our equation earlier:

 Flannel = Material, Plaid = Pattern.

 If you ask me the question “Why wear flannel?”
 I would nimbly answer back.

-I hope this guide has helped in clearing the air about the difference in plaid and flannel once and for all.
-If you suddenly become confused between flannel or plaid, remember our equation.
+I hope this guide has helped in clearing the air about the difference in flannel and plaid once and for all.
+If you suddenly become confused between flannel pattern or plaid, remember our equation.